Different Types And Grades Of Steel

 MolybdenumHigh-temperature strength, corrosion resistance

 Each of the elements offers different properties.
 The cobalt steel alloy will provide excellent heat resistance.
 Similarly, the molybdenum steel alloy will offer excellent temperature-bearing capacity.
-So, every alloy made with this element will have a different speciality.
+So, every alloy made with this element will have a different specialty.

 3- Stainless steel